 Like toxins, if you drink acidic liquids your body will fight to protect it’s favorable pH level.
 How does it do that?
 It stores acids where they can’t damage your body, in fat.
 That makes fat even harder to lose.
 Your body will resist releasing those toxins to circulate in your body.
 Nice, not nice.

 Reduce Acidic Drinks

-- Coffee (if you must try mushroom coffee, or substitute matcha)
+- Coffee (if you must, try mushroom coffee, use code: Flipping50 or substitute matcha for coffee)

 - Artificial sweeteners

 I’ve written previously about artificial sweeteners in part because so many protein products on the market contain them.
 If you’re still using powdered drink mixes, sugar-free yogurts, or treats with low “points” and made with artificial sweeteners those chemicals sabotage your health.
-You’re losing the “points” game.
+You’re losing when you play the “points” game.

 Eating artificial sweetened anything while trying to exercise for weight loss is like brushing your teeth eating Oreos.